Exploring sustainability models for Aboriginal and Torres Strait Islander research in diabetes and cardiovascular disease

 All of these projects have embedded Aboriginal and Torres Strait Islander leadership, Community empowerment, and First Nations ways of knowing, being and doing, demonstrating the powerful outcomes that can be achieved when research is place-based and Community-led.
 The projects have been closely supported and mentored by TTRA Partners, the Lowitja Institute and AusHSI, experts in First Nations research and implementation science, respectively.

-Researchers on the ground leading Aboriginal and Torres Strait Islander health studies were able to showcase their work, share insights from their projects, and highlight the positive impacts that their research has had on the health and wellbeing of Aboriginal and Torres Strait Islander communities, including a maternal health strategy, youth peer support program, and in-language outreach services.
+Researchers leading Aboriginal and Torres Strait Islander health studies were able to showcase their work, share insights from their projects, and highlight the positive impacts that their research has had on the health and wellbeing of Aboriginal and Torres Strait Islander communities.

 The event provided a platform for funded projects to communicate their knowledge to a broader audience, while creating a space for project teams to engage with potential funders and explore the long-term implementation of research findings.
 It also helped to foster new relationships and strengthen existing networks with funding bodies, enabling discussions around better, more sustainable funding strategies, beyond the current stop-start cycles that exist.